-Did you know Metro Vancouver spends $2 million annually to unplug sewers clogged with fats, grease and oils?
-This $2 million cost does not even include the damage to property caused by sewer overflow or back up.
+Did you know Metro Vancouver spends at least least $2.7 million annually to unplug sewers clogged with fats, grease and oils?
+This $2 million + cost does not even include the damage to property caused by sewer overflow or back up.
 To combat this growing expense the GVRD instituted bylaw regulations for commercial kitchens to install and maintain proper grease interceptors on its waste water discharge plumbing.

 Like plaque on arteries, grease and other substances can collect on the walls of sewer pipes, eventually leading to impassable plumbing, or worse, sewer back up.
 Pouring these substances down a drain may not incur immediate damage, but the situation becomes a clogged line waiting to happen.